aarontharris/DataBuddy/README.md

 It can be bundled up with your desktop application or deployed on a server.

+<b>Index:</b>
+- Status
+- Project Details
+  - Overview
+  - How it works
+  - Availability
+- How to implement

 Status
 ======

+Sep 05, 2015:

+DataBuddy is now backed by SQLite and has been asbtracted away so replacing the backing is very easy.
+If you want to use something more powerful such as MySql you just replace the adapter.

+Server side encryption support is read, though that implementation is up to you since this is open source and you don't want to reveal the handshake logic specific to your product.

+Aug 31, 2015:

 Currently DataBuddy is incomplete and much of it is proof of concept hacked together, don't judge me at this point I'm like 3 hours invested.
 The server is working and is capable of handling concurrent users and concurrent commands from users.
 However put and get data is not yet persisted (a key requirement) but it will be there soon.
 Like hours, maybe days...?